wesc/essays/_sources/school.txt

 Saint Ann's is our favorite between the two private schools, but both are great.

-It feels weird to be picking a school for the two of you that you may be at for the next 13 years, but this is what happens in NYC and this is why parents are neurotic.
+It feels weird to be picking a school for the next 13 years, but this is what happens in NYC and this is why parents are neurotic.
 And if we don't opt for private, then we're looking at going through this process two more times, as well as insane overcrowding and budget problems where we live.
 Some of the biggest and best schools near us (PS 58) have started rejecting in-zone children because they don't have space, and developers are somehow able to get by building higher and higher without helping alleviate pressure on the schools.
 This is the problem with residential real estate in NYC: there is no alignment between developers and the long term interests of residents.
 The developers get money when a unit sells, but the residents deal with lack of schools long past the point the builders are out of the picture. [#future-stream]_

 We're fortunate that we have the ability to send you to a place for